Technology-Notes/clearcontainers-runtime-wiki/Current-Limitations-2.md

 Note, this is *not* the same as the `docker ps` command.
 The runtime ps command lists the processes running within a container.
 The `docker ps` command lists the containers themselves.
 The runtime `ps` command is invoked from `docker top`

+Note that the OCI standard does not specify a `ps` command.

 #### events command

 The runtime does not currently implement the `events` command.
 We may not be able to perfectly match every sub-part of the `runc` events command, but we can probably do a subset, and maybe add some VM specific extensions.